-Teaching at UWL is informed by the University Learning, Teaching and Assessment Strategy, the Assessment and Feedback policy and the UWL Pedagogy.
 All of these are informed by the University strategy and our Graduate Attributes.
-You can learn more about engaging students and being effective in the classroom in these pages.
-In addition you can find out more about how we embed these strategies and policies throughout our curricula by exploring our pages on curriculum design.
+You can learn more about engaging students and being effective in the classroom on these pages.
+In addition, you can find out more about how we embed these strategies and policies throughout our curricula by exploring our pages on curriculum design.

-- Recommended reading for all staff: In at the deep end – starting to teach in higher education
+Recommended reading for all staff (PDF download): In at the deep end – starting to teach in higher education

 In the Classroom